AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 2. The challenges you would have faced maintaining and testing the original monolithic code.

-Martina: Wih the original code, it would have been hard to change some methods or logic, as that would often lead to excessive change in code in overall.
+Martina: With the original code, it would have been hard to change some methods or logic, as that would often lead to excessive change in code in overall.
 It would also be difficult to test and isolate code.

 3. How you would modify your refactored code to handle a custom-sized tic-tac-toe game (larger than 3x3), and how this implementation would be easier to handle than in the original code.